||Usually dark brown, often with paler (or sometimes yellow) stripes or markings

 ||Found throughout U.S.

-These spiders are often big and hairy which alarms some people, but
+spiders are often big and hairy which alarms some people, but they

-they are primarily nuisance pests.
-Over 100 species occur in the
+are primarily nuisance pests.
+Over 100 species of wolf spiders are

-Wolf spiders actively hunt during the night and sometimes during
+Wolf spiders actively hunt during the night and usually rest in

 Wolf spiders may enter structures in search of prey.
 Although

-they are not inclined to be permanent residents in structures, once
+they are not inclined to be permanent residents in structures, they

-level, especially along walls under furniture and other objects.
+near floor level, especially along walls and under furniture.

-be found under stones, landscape timbers, firewood, under decks in
+Outside, wolf spiders can be found under stones, landscape timbers,

 Because wolf spiders feed on a variety of insects, including